thruthesky/sonub-old/README.md

 * Front page and other pages will be Facebook style design
 * Blog will be Blogger style design.
-* Design with component/utility class and Bootstrap class.
+* Design with `component/utility classes` and `Bootstrap classes`.
 Do not design with custom css/scss like below.

 This is wrong because it makes difficult to understand template design.
 In fact, I spent long time with this.